GusBusDraws/subway-map/README.md

 ## Change Log

 ### 2024-05-24
+- Replace hover box with box when clicked
 - Link to station URL when clicked while hovering
 - Make position of info box dynamic
 - Add info box on hover